 A student is considered full time when enrolled in 12 or more credit hours during a semester.
 However, a student who plans to complete a degree program in two years should remember degree requirements vary and the minimum number of credit hours for degree completion is 60.
-No student will be permitted to enroll in more than 20 semester hours during any traditional semester without permission of the Director of Admissions and Advising.
+No student will be permitted to enroll in more than 20 semester hours during any traditional semester without permission of the Chief Academic Officer.